abdul977/Transboard/COMMIT_MESSAGE.md

-fix(transcription): improve audio transcription with Groq API

-- Update transcription service to properly handle file uploads
-- Add detailed error logging for API requests
+fix(overlay): improve recording state handling and error propagation

-- Fix model configuration and endpoint settings
+- Fix recording state synchronization between OverlayService and Module
-- Add support for verbose_json response format
-- Increase request timeouts and size limits
-- Add comprehensive error handling and debug logging
+- Add proper error handling and propagation across native bridge

-This change fixes the overlay transcription functionality by properly configuring the Groq API integration and improving error handling.
-The changes should resolve issues with transcription not working and provide better visibility into any API errors.
+- Improve broadcast communication between components
+- Add state reset on recording errors
+- Add safety checks for recording state transitions
+- Add hideOverlay method to properly clean up recording state

+This change ensures that the overlay recording state is properly maintained between the native and JS layers, and that errors are properly handled and propagated.
+Users should now see proper behavior when starting/stopping recording and better error feedback.